SchmidtDSE/afscgap/README.md

 <br>

 ## Data structure
-The schmea drive the getters and filters available on in the library.
+The schema drives the getters and filters available on in the library.

 <br>